lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 bit 0b10000000: 4 bytes are used for the decompressed size if enabled, 3 bytes are used if disabled

-bit 0b01000000: Restricted sliding window (Note: Need to double check this)
+bit 0b01000000: Restricted sliding window size (Note: Need to double check this)

 bit 0b00010000: Always set